-This appendix provides pinout data for the internet server's ports.
+This appendix provides pinout data for the internet/print server's ports.

-Serial Ports
+Serial Port

-The table below shows the pinouts of the internet server's 9-pin RS-232 serial port.
-Consult your modem's documentation for detailed information on how to physically connect the internet server to it.
+The table below shows the pinouts of the internet/print server's 9pin RS-232 serial port.
+Consult your modem's documentation for detailed information on how to physically connect the internet/print server to it.